-Water Sampling with RSMAS
+Water Sampling in Biscayne Bay with RSMAS

 July 9, 2021

-On July 9th, 2021, The International SeaKeepers Society assisted the Rosenstiel School of Marine and Atmospheric Sciences in conducting field research in the waters of Biscayne Bay, FL aboard DISCOVERY Vessel M'Powered, a 24' Sailfish center console, owned and operated by SeaKeepers DISCOVERY member, Aaron Goldstein.
+On July 9th, 2021, The International SeaKeepers Society assisted the Rosenstiel School of Marine and Atmospheric Sciences in conducting field research in the waters of Biscayne Bay, FL, aboard DISCOVERY Vessel M'Powered, a 24' Sailfish center console, owned and operated by SeaKeepers DISCOVERY member, Aaron Goldstein.

-Last year, SeaKeepers helped Professor Chris Langdon collect data such as temperature, pH, salinity, nutrients, chlorophyll and dissolved oxygen in response to the fish kill and algal blooms in the Bay.
-The goal of returning to the Bay now in May, June, and July is to establish a baseline before Aug/Sep when conditions are mostly likely to be conducive to a repeat of the events in 2020.
+Last year, SeaKeepers helped Professor Chris Langdon collect various data such as temperature, pH, salinity, nutrients, chlorophyll and dissolved oxygen in response to the fish kill and toxic algal blooms in the Bay.
+The goal of returning to the Bay this year in May, June, and July was to establish a baseline before August and September when conditions would be the most likely to cause a repeat of the events in 2020.
 The ultimate hope is that this data and trends seen from week to week will help predict another hypoxia event.
 If so, preventative measures can be taken to aerate the water so that we don’t see yet another massive loss of life in the Bay.
 This was the fifth outing of the season; updates coming soon on what the data has been showing.

 This research can provide baseline data for the environment and conditions surrounding toxic algal blooms so that they can be anticipated, planned for, and ultimately prevented.

 Additionally, Dr. Langdon shares the results of this research with the Intro to Marine Biology class he teaches as well as with high school students in the Summer Scholars Program each summer adding an educational element to this project

 The goal of this outing was to collect water quality information from various sites around Biscayne Bay to create a full picture of the current state of the Bay's health.